visgl/deck.gl/docs/api-reference/lights/sun-light.md

 ## Usage

-Create an ambient light source.
+Create an sun light source.

 ```js
 import {_Sunlight as Sunlight} from '@deck.gl/core';